asdfjkl/pgn2dcg/simple_chess_database.md

 ## Motivation

+The only interoperable format to store and exchange chess games is the PGN standard.
-PGN standard inefficient for database exchange, access, manipulation and search.
+PGN is however very inefficient for database exchange, access, manipulation and search.
-This specification chess interchange format.
-SIMPLICITY above anything else.
-No Chess960, Bughouse etc, no complex binary XML schemes and tries to keep encoding syntax so simple, that writing an encoder/decoder should be a simple task.

-Advantages:

-* Allows very simple parser
-* No move generator / chess logic necessary!
-No bitboards Especially important intepreted language
+Moroever, it is notoriously difficult to parse.

+Some proprietary binary storage formats for chess games exist; they are usually the result of a program author (commercial or open-source) creating an ad-hoc implementation and rarely documented, if at all by some comments in the source code.
+Datatypes are also rarely standardized, and rely on the conventions by the compiler.

+This standard propses a simple chess database format.
+It puts simplicity above _all_ other design considerations.
+In particular writing an encoder/decoder should be a simple task for any program author.

+It's advantages are:

+* It is fully binary.
+Files are much smaller compared to PGN and operations on binary files are much more performant.
+* It is designed to efficiently support basic database operations (e.g. efficiently deleting or replacing a game in a large database).
+* It allows to create a very simple parser.
+There is no need e.g. for complex XML decoders or schemes.
+* **No move generator / chess logic us necessary!**.
+No PerfT tests.
+No endless debugging.
+Not trying to recreate the precies move-generator from a specific implementation.
+No messing around with bitboards.
+This is especially important for intepreted and web-languages, where implementing a performant move generator is no trivial task.
-* Extendibility (by creating/using additional indexing files or memory mapping data) faster search, e.g. opening tree indexing etc.
+* Extendibility.
+Database Program authors can easily add features without violating the standard, by e.g. creating/using additional indexing files or memory mapping to increase search speed for certain operations (like an opening tree etc.).
-* For move specific additional info (i.e. arrows), can define a specific structure of the comment encoding.

-Main disadvantage wastes space.
+* Similar additional info (i.e. visual board annotations, images) can be stored by adding additional program-specific files without violating this standard.

+These advantages come with a few distadvantages.
+Especially the following two should be mentioned:
+* In the current standard, there is no support for Chess960, Bughouse or other variants - it's chess only.
+This decision is the result of trying to balance implementation complexity (to allow easy adoption) and feature-richness
+* Some space is wasted compare to more optimized database implementations.
+Again this is a conscious decision to allow easier implementation.

+Concerning the latter, moves are here stored with the originating square, the target square, and possible promotion pieces.
+This simple encoding requires two bytes per move.
+This allows for easy parsing since no chess-logic or move generation needs to be implemented to parse and display games (think e.g. a web-interface to a database-file).
+Chess moves can be stored in a more optimal fashion, usually requiring only one byte.

+Nevertheless the saved space is neglibile.
+Let's take the ChessBase Mega-Database, which stored approximately 6.7 million games and can be considered the biggest chess database available today.
+Assume that on average a chess game contains 40 moves.
+Comparing an optimal encoding and the much simpler encoding here we have:

+* 6.7 million games * 40 moves * 1 Byte per move = 268 megabytes for the optimized database and
+* 6.7 million games * 40 moves * 2 Byte per move = 536 megabytes for this encoding.

+As can be seen, such optimal encodings were very relevant in the age of floppy disks.
+But in todays age the much simpler encoding of this standard can easily handled by even the slowest available computers today, and can even very likely be accessed completely in-memory (in RAM) to speed up database operations.

 ## Overview